rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 Example : http://www.babylonjs-playground.com/#1X7SUN#5

 ###Pickable Particles
-You can set your particles as pickable with the parameter `pickable` when creating your SPS :
+You can set your particles as pickable with the parameter `pickable` (default _false_) when creating your SPS :
 ```javascript
 var SPS = new BABYLON.SolidParticleSystem('SPS', scene, {pickable: true});
 ```
-This will set the underlying as pickable and populate an array called `SPS.pickedParticles`.
+This will set the underlying mesh as pickable and populate an array called `SPS.pickedParticles`.
+So, don't set your SPS as pickable if you don't need it to be, this will save much memory.
 This array has as many elements as the SPS mesh has many faces and each element is an object with these properties :

 * `idx` : the picked particle idx